 The city is also home to 200 professional dance companies including the Joffrey Ballet and Hubbard Street Dance Chicago.

 If you need to plan something fun for the kiddos, don’t worry.
 Chicago has a ton of fun, kid-friendly options, including the Chicago Botanic Garden, The Kohl Children’s Museum, and the Peggy Notebaert Nature Museum.
 You can also take the whole family on a riverboat tour to see buildings like the Willis Tower, the Tribune Tower, the Wrigley Building, and many more.

 For the foodie

 Don’t worry, Chicago cuisine is more than just hot dogs and deep-dish pizzas (even though those are FAN FAVORITES).
 Chicago is recognized as one of the top cities in the country for international cuisine.
 Its many ethnic neighborhoods make for a world tour of flavors, from fresh gyro in Greektown to tasty tandoori chicken in West Ridge.
-For a true Chicago experience, however, nothing beats a hot sandwich from Al’s Italian Beef and maybe a shot of Malort later if you’re feeling brave.
+For a true Chicago experience, however, nothing beats a hot sandwich from Al’s Italian Beef or a Chicago dog from Portillo’s, and maybe a shot of Malort later if you’re feeling brave.

 For the traveler

 Flying in and out of the city is common, given that Chicago is home to five major airports, the busiest of which is Chicago O’Hare International.
 But you don’t have to go up in the air for a getaway.
 Chicago’s prime perch on Lake Michigan allows for ample cruises and private charters.
 You can even sail as far away as Montreal if you’re so inclined.